nosklo/ds4drv-cemuhook/README.rst

 - "--trackpad-mouse" emulates mouse movement with the DS4 touchpad and can be omitted if needed.

-- If you see a ``Permission denied`` error, you may need to copy `this`_ file to ``/etc/udev/rules.d/`` and then execute this command: ``sudo udevadm control --reload``.
+- If you see ``"/dev/uinput" cannot be opened`` you may need to load the ``uinput`` module (e.g. by using /etc/modules-load.d/modules.conf or manually with modprobe) and if you see a ``Permission denied`` error, you may need to copy `this`_ file to ``/etc/udev/rules.d/`` and then execute this command: ``sudo udevadm control --reload``.
 This udev rule allows to access the controller from user space without root privileges.
 After that reconnect your controller and try again.

 .. _this: https://github.com/epigramx/ds4drv-cemuhook/blob/master/udev/50-ds4drv.rules